 - If the severity level has been set to either "Warning", "Information", or "Trace", the severity level will remain the same.

-When you have done a migration with sensitive data detection activated, you might want to retrieve the actual records.
+When you have migrated with sensitive data detection activated, you might want to retrieve the actual records.

 - Use SQL Management Studio to connect to your SQL Azure.